OUR TRAIN

 Repainting Project

 The West Coast Rail blue and white external livery is both chalky and inappropriate.
 A project is underway to re-paint the carriages red with a grey roof.
 The shade of red is that used by Victorian Railways in the 1940s on the “AS” and “BS” carriages that were not used on the Spirit of Progress.
+As they are completed the carriages are being branded "Vintage Rail Travel" (the trading name under which 707 Operations runs mainline excursions) and given names associated with the Newport district.

-As at January 2009:
+As at November 2011:

-BZ 270 - completed using labour provided by Victoria University under the Work for the Dole scheme.
-It carries the Vintage Rail Travel brand name (the trading name under which 707 Operations runs mainline excursions) and is named NEWPORT.
-The other carriages will be named as they are re-painted.
+BZ 270 - completed using labour provided by Victoria University under the Work for the Dole scheme and named NEWPORT.

 PCP 294 - completed.